Catlinman/Hivecom/README.md

 For the parsing of Markdown within page posts the website utilizes [Parsedown](https://github.com/erusev/parsedown).
 Make sure it is included in the site library path.

+The website also uses [Font Awesome](http://fontawesome.io/) for some pages.
+Make sure that the library stylesheet is available under *public/css*.

 ## License ##

 This repository is released under the MIT license.
 For more information please refer to [LICENSE](https://github.com/catlinman/hivecom.net/blob/master/LICENSE)